Tax measures in response to COVID-19

 Corporate income tax (CIT) measures

 The law of 19 November 2020 introduced a reconstitution reserve aiming to enable companies to gradually restore their solvency position going forward.
-To that end, a tax-exempt reserve can be recognized by a company at the end of the taxable period relating to the assessment years 2022, 2023 and 2024.
-The exemption will be granted up to a maximum amount equal to the Belgian accounting operating loss over the financial year 2020 (or alternatively financial year 2021 for companies with a year-end closing between 1 January 2020 and 31 July 2020 which have irrevocably opted for this later year), capped at 20 million EUR.
-For each assessment year, the amount of the exemption that can be claimed will be limited to the increase of taxable reserves in the financial year without considering the impact of the booking of the “reconstitution reserve” in application of this specific tax measure, up until the cap is reached.
-The reserve will have to be recorded on one or more separate liabilities accounts (so-called intangibility condition).
+To that end, a tax-exempt reserve can be recognized by a company at the end of the taxable period relating to the tax years 2022, 2023 and 2024.
+The exemption is granted up to a maximum amount equal to the Belgian accounting operating loss over the financial year 2020 (or alternatively financial year 2021 for companies with a year-end closing between 1 January 2020 and 31 July 2020 which have irrevocably opted for this later year), capped at 20 million EUR.
+For each tax year, the amount of the exemption that can be claimed is limited to the increase of taxable reserves in the financial year without considering the impact of the booking of the “reconstitution reserve” in application of this specific tax measure, up until the cap is reached.
+The reserve has to be recorded on one or more separate liabilities accounts (so-called intangibility condition).
 The reconstitution reserve will become partially or fully taxable in a given year to the extent the company will distribute dividends, execute share buy backs or make capital reductions or will in such year record material lower (“62 account”) salary, social liabilities and pension expenditures compared to the last financial year prior to the COVID-19 period (exceptions apply).

 Certain companies are excluded from the measure, such as companies not subject to the common Belgian tax regime.
 Companies that execute between 12 March 2020 and the date of filing of the tax return related to the financial year during which the reconstitution reserve is created a capital decrease, share buy back or dividend distribution are also not entitled to this measure.
 Moreover, the measure is not available for companies with a shareholding in a company located in a tax haven country and companies that have made payments to tax haven companies unless these payments can be justified based on specific grounds (period between the 12 March 2020 and the end of the taxable period during which it benefits from the reconstitution reserve).

-Also, a temporary 'loss carryback' regime or 'reserve COVID-19' is introduced.
+Also, a temporary 'loss carryback' regime or 'reserve COVID-19' was introduced.
 Under certain limits and conditions, companies that expect to incur losses during the COVID-19 pandemic period are entitled to claim a temporary exemption of all (or a part of) their taxable result of a financial year preceding this period (related to FY 2020, FY 2021, or FY 2022), up to the amount of such losses (other limitations apply).
 This temporary exemption of profits is only applicable to tax years 2019, 2020, or 2021 (corresponding to an accounting year ended in the period between 13 March 2019 and 31 December 2020) and is granted through the creation of a temporary tax-exempt reserve to be deducted from the taxable reserves in that financial year.
 The temporary tax-exempt reserve can be created for only one taxable period closed/ended during the period between the 13 March 2019 and 31 December 2020.
 This tax-exempt reserve should be reversed in the subsequent financial year, which is the financial year in which the losses have been incurred ('the COVID year').
 Certain companies are excluded from the measure (see Net operating losses in the Deductions section for more information).

 The tax authorities confirm in a circular of 23 March 2020 that the spread of the COVID-19 virus and the drastic measures taken by the government to take back control over the human impact of COVID-19 are regarded as exceptional circumstances that occurred during the taxable period, justifying the write-down on trade receivables on entities having a backlog in payments following (directly or indirectly from) specific (health) measures taken by the government.

-Several temporary have been enacted, such as:
+Several other temporary measures have been enacted, such as:

 - An increased investment deduction rate regarding investments made between 12 March 2020 and 31 December 2022 for self-employed and small companies.